 Introduced by Brian Corcoran, Managing Editor

 The vitality of the church in Boston and New England is connected to vital expressions of the church around the world through hidden relational networks and ministries.
 Discovering and nurturing the development of these networks, ministries, and their leaders helps nurture the growth of the church broadly and locally.
-Although often unnoticed or undervalued, these leaders and their ministries are specially gifted and effective in reaching unreached people groups in Boston and back in their homelands in places like Cambodia, Bangladesh, or Liberia.
+Although often unnoticed or undervalued, these leaders and their ministries are specially gifted and effective in reaching unreached people groups in Boston and back in their homelands.
 Their proximity and presence also provides the opportunity to develop and experience a more culturally diverse expression of the church that includes people from every tongue, tribe, and nation.
-Because of this, these leaders are a treasure in our city and in God's Kingdom that need to be recognized and celebrated.
+Because of this, these leaders are a treasure in our city and in God’s Kingdom that need to be recognized and celebrated.

-With this in mind, Intercultural Ministries of the Emmanuel Gospel Center equips churches and ministries to embrace their multicultural future and helps them navigate cross cultural challenges and opportunities.
+With this in mind, Intercultural Ministries of the Emmanuel Gospel Center equips churches and ministries to embrace their multicultural future and helps them navigate crosscultural challenges and opportunities.
 They network, train, and consult with churches and organizations that want to promote effective intercultural ministry.
-The Hidden Treasures event on August of 2012 was one of several initiatives of Intercultural Ministries of the Emmanuel Gospel Center that brings together some of these leaders.
-The specific goals of the Hidden Treasures event were: to bring awareness to effective diaspora ministries in New England; build and strengthen intercultural ministry relationships that honor God and provide greater capacity for doing collaborative Kingdom work; identify potential partners, volunteers, and interns for their respective ministries; and raise funds for the participating partners/beneficiaries.
+The Hidden Treasures event in August 2012 was designed to bring awareness to effective diaspora ministries in New England; build and strengthen intercultural ministry relationships that honor God and provide greater capacity for doing collaborative Kingdom work; identify potential partners, volunteers, and interns for their respective ministries; and raise funds for the participating partners/beneficiaries.

-In this issue, “Hidden Treasures: Celebrating Ministries to the Nations.
-A Manual for Organizing and Planning An Event in Your City,” by Rev. Dr. Gregg Detwiler, Director of Intercultural Ministries, and Dr. Bianca Duemling, Assistant Director of Intercultural Ministries, was written after the Hidden Treasures event as a manual to tell the story of the event, share what was learned, and provide a practical guide to encourage, inspire, and inform churches how to do the same in their city.
+Rev. Dr. Gregg Detwiler, Director of Intercultural Ministries, and Dr. Bianca Duemling, Assistant Director, created this manual to tell the story of the event, share what was learned, and provide a practical guide to encourage, inspire, and inform churches how to do the same.

 - Context for Hidden Treasures of the Kingdom Uncovered